Basis

 ↓

-Thus, the resulting assembly file contains symbols like the above.
+Thus, the resulting assembly file contains symbols like these.

 Comma-Separated Sequences (And-Sequences)